Dealing With Side Effects After an Organ Transplant

 So the bad news is that you may have some side effects.
 The good news is that side effects are much easier to cope with than they once were.

 The specific side effects vary.
-It depends on the combination of post-transplant medicines you use.
+It depends on the combination of post-transplant drugs you use.
 Here's a general list of some of the side effects you might have.

 Nausea and vomiting